JPSS (Joint Polar Satellite System)

 Orbit: Sun-synchronous orbit, altitude of 824 km, inclination = 98.7º, period = 101 minutes, ground track: 20 km repeat accuracy at the equator with 20 day repeat cycle, LTAN = 13:30 hours ±10 minutes.

-Once in orbit, the JPSS-1 spacecraft will be known as NOAA- 20.
+Once in orbit, the JPSS-1 spacecraft will be known as NOAA- 20 (once in orbit).
 This naming ensures the satellite will be identified consistently with previous NOAA operational polar satellite missions dating back to 1978.
 The previous satellite launched in 2011, the NOAA/NASA Suomi NPP satellite, serves as a bridge from legacy missions to JPSS.
-39)
+44)

 Sensor complement: (ATMS, CrIS, CERES, OMPS, VIIRS)